Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 The Logitech Pro Racing Wheel and Pro Racing Pedals is our pick for the best racing wheel, as it's a frightfully powerful combination for sim racing.
 The gear-driven motor system so often found in Logitech's racing wheels is gone.
 In its stead, the Pro Racing Wheel comes with a direct drive motor that will shake you all the way down to your little racing booties.

-While there are direct drive wheelbases that can deliver torque in excess of 25Nm, the Logitech Pro Racing Wheel is comparatively powerful in its price bracket.
-Compared to the Fanatec CSL DD, the Logitech's 11Nm appears practically immense next to the Fanatec's baseline 5Nm.
-However, the Fanatec wheelbase is capable of delivering up to 8Nm torque with a secondary adapter for extra dosh.
+Compared to the Fanatec CSL DD, the Logitech's 11Nm is much more powerful next to the Fanatec's baseline 5Nm.
+However, the Fanatec wheelbase can deliver up to 8Nm torque with a secondary adapter for extra dosh.

-You wouldn't come away disappointed had you spent that money on this racing wheel, but admittedly it is a lot, and if you're looking to spend less then the Fanatec GT DD Pro below also gives you direct drive giggles but for less money.
+That brings us onto the price.
+There's no getting round it, it's a lot of money to spend on a PC peripheral, and if you're looking to spend less but won't settle for less than direct drive, the Moza R5 below is more your speed.
 However, the Logitech Pro Racing kit feels as much a high-end offering in power and performance as it should for the price, and it'll come as no surprise that every detail and every material screams premium, long-lasting quality as we've come to expect from Logitech over the years.

 It's our overall best racing wheel for a reason, and all that power, convenience, detail and build quality make it our absolute top pick for PC racing wheel bliss.